q-nick/npm-gui/README.md

 ```

 ### Welcome
-NPM-GUI is a GUI tool for NodeJS based projects.
+npm-gui is a GUI tool for NodeJS based projects.
 The main key is to easily work with package.json and node_modules folder.
 Even developers who aren't familiar with task runner like Gulp and GruntJS should won't have any problems.
-For now NPM-GUI contain a few modules:
+For now npm-gui contain a few modules:
 - dependencies manager
 - devDependencies manager
 - scripts editor